-More than 10,000 people across multiple locations will have access to the new ERP Gold solution so effective, role-based end user training is critical to the success of the implementation.
+As more than 10,000 people across multiple locations will have access to the new ERP Gold solution, effective, role-based end-user training is critical to the success of the implementation.
 Addressing change management issues will be a major part of the overall programme including a comprehensive training plan.

-As a specialist ERP user training consultancy Optimum has been engaged to design and develop a detailed training plan to cover all the services areas.
+As a specialist ERP user-training consultancy Optimum has been engaged to design and develop a detailed training plan to cover all the service areas.
 Bespoke, job-specific lesson plans and training courses are being created, together with a full suite of supporting reference materials.

 Delivering the training will be logistically challenging and will be handled jointly by Optimum consultants and a team of LGSS’ own Learning and Development and internal system specialists.
 Optimum-led trainer readiness courses will ensure that the LGSS team has all the necessary resources, skills and confidence to deliver the training consistently across all customers and sites.